SoradaW/Professional-README-Generator/README.md

 We can quickly and easily create a README file by using a command-line application to generate one.
 This allows the project creator to devote more time to working on the project.

 This project is to create a command-line application that dynamically generates a professional README.md file from a user's input.
-Check out [demoREADME](https://github.com/SoradaW/Professional-README-Generator/blob/main/demoREADME.md) as an example.
+Check out this [README](https://github.com/SoradaW/Professional-README-Generator/blob/main/demoREADME.md) as an example.

 ## Application's functionality